| algorithmic-NMF {NMF} | R Documentation |

 starting points.

-and objective<-
+objective and objective<- get/set the

 objective function associated with an object.
 Some

-may also compute the
+methods for objective may also compute the

 objective value with respect to some target/observed